VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

         pickaxey = 1,
         stone = 1,
         material_stone = 1,
    },
     -- Equivalent to `groups` field of Item/Node definition.
-There is some table -- merging occuring internally, but it is purely for entity rendering.
+There is some table -- merging occurring internally, but it is purely for entity rendering.

     sounds = {
         mcl_sounds.node_sound_stone_defaults(), -- defaults to `nil`
         "vl_stone_chests_sound" -- defaults to `"default_chest"`
    },
     -- First value is equivalent to `sounds` field of Item/Node definition.
     -- Second value is a sound prefix, from which the actual sounds will be -- concatenated (e.g. `vl_stone_chests_sound_open.ogg`).
 See `api.lua`.